GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_PubSub_to_Datadog.md

 ### Required parameters

-* **inputSubscription** : Pub/Sub subscription to read the input from, in the format of 'projects/your-project-id/subscriptions/your-subscription-name' (Example: projects/your-project-id/subscriptions/your-subscription-name).
+* **inputSubscription** : The Pub/Sub subscription to read the input from.
+(Example: projects/your-project-id/subscriptions/your-subscription-name).
-* **url** : Datadog Logs API URL.
-This should be routable from the VPC in which the pipeline runs.
-See: https://docs.datadoghq.com/api/latest/logs/#send-logs (Example: https://http-intake.logs.datadoghq.com).
+* **url** : The Datadog Logs API URL.
+This URL must be routable from the VPC that the pipeline runs in.
+See Send logs (https://docs.datadoghq.com/api/latest/logs/#send-logs) in the Datadog documentation for more information.
+(Example: https://http-intake.logs.datadoghq.com).
-* **outputDeadletterTopic** : The Pub/Sub topic to publish deadletter records to.
-The name should be in the format of `projects/your-project-id/topics/your-topic-name`.
+* **outputDeadletterTopic** : The Pub/Sub topic to forward undeliverable messages to.
+For example, projects/<PROJECT_ID>/topics/<TOPIC_NAME>.

 ### Optional parameters

-* **apiKey** : Datadog Logs API key.
-Must be provided if the apiKeySource is set to PLAINTEXT or KMS.
-See: https://docs.datadoghq.com/account_management/api-app-keys.
+* **apiKey** : The Datadog API key.
+You must provide this value if the `apiKeySource` is set to `PLAINTEXT` or `KMS`.
+For more information, see API and Application Keys (https://docs.datadoghq.com/account_management/api-app-keys/) in the Datadog documentation.
-* **batchCount** : Batch size for sending multiple events to Datadog Logs API.
-Min is 10.
-Max is 1000.
-Defaults to 100.
+* **batchCount** : The batch size for sending multiple events to Datadog.
+The default is `1` (no batching).
-* **parallelism** : Maximum number of parallel requests.
-Default 1 (no parallelism).
+* **parallelism** : The maximum number of parallel requests.
+The default is `1` (no parallelism).
-* **includePubsubMessage** : Include full Pub/Sub message in the payload (true/false).
-Defaults to false (only data element is included in the payload).
+* **includePubsubMessage** : Whether to include the full Pub/Sub message in the payload.
+The default is `false` (only the data element is included in the payload).
-* **apiKeyKMSEncryptionKey** : The Cloud KMS key to decrypt the Logs API key.
-This parameter must be provided if the apiKeySource is set to KMS.
-If this parameter is provided, apiKey string should be passed in encrypted.
-Encrypt parameters using the KMS API encrypt endpoint.
-The Key should be in the format projects/{gcp_project}/locations/{key_region}/keyRings/{key_ring}/cryptoKeys/{kms_key_name}.
-See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt  (Example: projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name).
+* **apiKeyKMSEncryptionKey** : The Cloud KMS key to use to decrypt the API Key.
+You must provide this parameter if the `apiKeySource` is set to `KMS`.
+If the Cloud KMS key is provided, you must pass in an encrypted API Key.
+(Example: projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name).
-* **apiKeySecretId** : Secret Manager secret ID for the apiKey.
-This parameter should be provided if the apiKeySource is set to SECRET_MANAGER.
-Should be in the format projects/{project}/secrets/{secret}/versions/{secret_version}.
+* **apiKeySecretId** : The Secret Manager secret ID for the API Key.
+You must provide this parameter if the `apiKeySource` is set to `SECRET_MANAGER`.
 (Example: projects/your-project-id/secrets/your-secret/versions/your-secret-version).
-* **apiKeySource** : Source of the API key.
-One of PLAINTEXT, KMS or SECRET_MANAGER.
-This parameter must be provided if secret manager is used.
-If apiKeySource is set to KMS, apiKeyKMSEncryptionKey and encrypted apiKey must be provided.
-If apiKeySource is set to SECRET_MANAGER, apiKeySecretId must be provided.
-If apiKeySource is set to PLAINTEXT, apiKey must be provided.
+* **apiKeySource** : The source of the API key.
+The following values are supported: `PLAINTEXT`, `KMS`, and `SECRET_MANAGER`.
+You must provide this parameter if you're using Secret Manager.
+If `apiKeySource` is set to `KMS`, you must also provide `apiKeyKMSEncryptionKey` and encrypted `API Key`.
+If `apiKeySource` is set to `SECRET_MANAGER`, you must also provide `apiKeySecretId`.
+If `apiKeySource` is set to `PLAINTEXT`, you must also provide `apiKey`.
-* **javascriptTextTransformGcsPath** : The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
+* **javascriptTextTransformGcsPath** : The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
+For example, `gs://my-bucket/my-udfs/my_file.js`.
-* **javascriptTextTransformFunctionName** : The name of the function to call from your JavaScript file.
-Use only letters, digits, and underscores.
-(Example: transform_udf1).
+* **javascriptTextTransformFunctionName** : The name of the JavaScript user-defined function (UDF) to use.
+For example, if your JavaScript function code is `myTransform(inJson) { /*...do stuff...*/ }`, then the function name is `myTransform`.
+For sample JavaScript UDFs, see UDF Examples (https://github.com/GoogleCloudPlatform/DataflowTemplates#udf-examples).
 * **javascriptTextTransformReloadIntervalMinutes** : Define the interval that workers may check for JavaScript UDF changes to reload the files.
 Defaults to: 0.